-Provider adherence to case management guidelines for Provider adherence to malaria in pregnancy guidelines uncomplicated malaria [4] (specifically IPTp 3+) [5] 1.
-Identify a suspected case of malaria (usually by Identify pregnant women who are eligible for IPTpasking patients about a history of fever and SP. conducting a physical exam).
-Estimate gestational age (must be at least 13 -2.
-Test all cases of suspected malaria using RDTs or 16 weeks' gestation to receive the first dose of microscopy.
-IPTp) 3.
-Provide ACTs only to test-positive cases.
-Check if she is taking cotrimoxazole (if she is HIV+ and not on cotrimoxazole, provide it; if she 4.
-Assess clients with negative results for other common causes of fever (multi-step). is on cotrimoxazole, refrain from providing SP) For subsequent doses, check when her last SP 5.
-Prescribe appropriate treatment to clients with negative results; do not give antimalarials. dose was given (should be at least 4 weeks before) 6.
-Assess and treat for other co-morbidities/coinfections.
-2. Counsel client on the reasons for SP use and give the client the opportunity to ask questions.
-7. For clients with confirmed malaria, counsel the client about when and how to take ACTs, and to complete all doses.
-Counsel client on signs of severe malaria and the circumstances under which they should return to facility.
-For clients with negative test results, counsel them on the results and treatment implications (whether antipyretic only, treatment of other disease needed, or no medicine needed).
-For all clients, provide counseling on malaria prevention measures, and provide clients with the opportunity to ask questions.
+- 1. Identify a suspected case of malaria (usually by asking patients about a history of fever and conducting a physical exam). - 2.
+Test all cases of suspected malaria using RDTs or microscopy. - 3.
+Provide ACTs only to test-positive cases. - 4.
+Assess clients with negative results for other common causes of fever (multi-step). - 5.
+Prescribe appropriate treatment to clients with negative results; do not give antimalarials. - Assess and treat for other co-morbidities/coinfections. - 7.
+For clients with confirmed malaria, counsel the client about when and how to take ACTs, and to complete all